The Oil Market Missed Some Fascinating News

 A look at the entire picture

-What I find to be particularly interesting about oil estimates is that, despite issues, like rising supply and weak demand (depending on which source you look at), the general consensus seems to be that inventories are shrinking.
+What I find to be particularly interesting about oil estimates is that, despite issues like rising supply and weak demand (depending on which source you look at), the general consensus seems to be that inventories are shrinking.
 Take, for instance, the IEA's estimates.
-If their numbers are correct, OECD inventories over the month of March plummeted by 1.1 million barrels per day, falling by 32.9 million barrels during that timeframe to 3.025 billion barrels.
+If their numbers are correct, OECD inventories over the month of March plummeted by 1.1 million barrels per day, falling by 32.9 million barrels during that time frame to 3.025 billion barrels.
 This represents the second straight month of OECD inventory declines.

-Sadly, despite this, the IEA did state that early indicators suggest that, in April, we are seeing some additions to OECD stocks, but they are forecasting that, during the full second quarter of this year, we should see declines of 0.70 million barrels per day.
+Sadly, despite this, the IEA did state that early indicators suggest that in April we are seeing some additions to OECD stocks, but they are forecasting that during the full second quarter of this year we should see declines of 0.70 million barrels per day.
 Over the course of the quarter, that would imply global stocks falling by 63.7 million barrels, which would result in inventories dipping down to 2.9613 billion barrels.
-They also mentioned that, if OPEC's output remains unchanged, the second half oil draws could be larger, but we do need to consider that US production might rise more quickly.
+They also mentioned that if OPEC's output remains unchanged the second half oil draws could be larger, but we do need to consider that US production might rise more quickly.
 If we assume, instead, that inventories would decline by 0.70 million barrels per day for the rest of this year, as opposed to potentially-larger draws, possibly to the tune of at least 128.8 million barrels.
 If this holds true, stocks could plummet down to 2.8325 billion barrels by year-end.

 Takeaway

 Right now, if the IEA's oil picture is correct, we are looking at a rather interesting picture for oil bulls.
-Frankly, if their numbers are right, I will be elated, because it would mean the destruction of maybe half of the global oil glut, but I need to remain cognizant of the fact that the IEA's numbers are, between the three organizations, the most liberal.
+Frankly, if their numbers are right, I will be elated, because it would mean the destruction of maybe half of the global oil glut, but I need to remain cognizant of the fact that the IEA's numbers are, among the three organizations, the most liberal.
 Because of this, I have to wonder if the end result will be quite as spectacular as the IEA thinks, but I wouldn't be surprised to see maybe half, if not more, of these draws I calculated above coming to fruition.

 Disclosure: I am/we are long AREX, WLL, LGCY.